Hurricane Erin moves away from the East Coast, but it remains a coastal threat

 Highway 12 was closed as of Thursday morning after sand, water and debris covered sections of the roadway overnight.
 The force of the hurricane-whipped ocean breached and flattened sand dunes designed to protect the roadway in parts of Hatteras and Ocracoke, according to the North Carolina Department of Transportation.

-Crews are working to clear the highway, but the transportation department had no estimate Thursday morning on when it would reopen.
+Crews are working to clear the highway, but the transportation department had no estimate on when it would reopen as of Thursday afternoon.

+On Friday, North Carolina Gov. Josh Stein will travel to Dare County, where Hatteras Island is located, to assess the damage Erin caused, according to a Thursday news release.

 Will Erin have a successor?